 - lower the risk of Parkinson’s, Alzheimer’s, and Huntington’s disease

 - improve mental health symptoms in those who suffer from anxiety, depression, PTSD, and more

 The previously mentioned potential creatine benefits are exciting, and many studies call for continued research into the various applications of supplementing with creatine.
 However, the most common reason for adding creatine to a supplement stack is for the fitness-related creatine benefits, for which there is plenty of research.

 Research indicates that creatine helps improve fitness in the following ways:

 - Creatine helps to increase workload.
-Because creatine provides the energy you might not otherwise have, it allows you to work harder, lift more, and exercise longer.
-These factors play crucial roles in muscle growth.
+Because creatine provides the energy you might not otherwise have, it allows you to work harder, lift more and exercise longer.
+These factors play critical roles in muscle growth.

 - Creatine works overtime to improve the satellite signaling between cells, aiding in new fibres and improved repair.

 - Creatine use can lead to a rise in anabolic (synthesizing) hormones.